Here’s a funky little guide for getting started with DIY urban rainwater harvesting projects…

 The guide draws heavily from Brad Landcaster’s excellent books Rainwater Harvesting for Drylands I + II which lay out many, many strategies for creating lushness, shade, and food in the suburbs, using the resources at hand.

-Here’s the full guide above – also check out Joe’s blog LA Creek Freak for lots of inspiration on urban DIY growing projects, urban waterway daylighting, restoration and more.
+Here’s the full guide – also check out Joe’s blog LA Creek Freak for lots of inspiration on urban DIY growing projects, urban waterway daylighting, restoration and more.

 And if you’re interested in urban water harvesting strategies, check out these links for more good ideas: